Choosing a Destination

 As the host I felt a certain amount of pressure to get it right but I had only been living in Australia for a short time so my knowledge was non-existence.
 There is a colossal choice and I simply had no idea where to start.
-The Wooky was no help as it was 20 years since he had been anywhere and he was only able to comment whether the fishing was any good (and bearing in mind he never catches anything I wasn’t even sure that opinion was valid).
+The Wooky was no help as it was 20 years since he had lived in Australia and he was only able to comment whether the fishing was any good (and bearing in mind he never catches anything, I wasn’t even sure that opinion was valid).
 I asked work colleagues but received conflicting views of various places.

 So I took to the internet, travel blogs and trusty old TripAdvisor.
 After much deliberation I finally settled on the beaches north of Cairns and booked an apartment on the seafront at Clifton Beach which, as it turned out, was pretty ideal.